BrianPugh/game-and-watch-patch/README.md

 ### Retro Go (Zelda)

 This assumes you have upgraded the external flash to something larger than 4MB.
-Currently zelda CFW requires 4MB of external flash (to be reduced at some point in the future).
+See  [the zelda document for using retro-go with the stock 4MB flash chip](docs/zelda.md).

 ```
 # in this repo